anokthomas/CodeCrafters/GeminiAPI.md

   const model = genAI.getGenerativeModel({ model: "gemini-pro"});

-  const prompt = "from Given the set of choices , give a one word answer for wearing with respect to current climatic conditions"
+  const prompt = "from Given the set of choices ${clothingArray.join(', ')} , give a one word answer for wearing with respect to current climatic conditions"

   const result = await model.generateContent(prompt);
   const response = await result.response;